datalad-handbook/book/docs/usecases/provenance_tracking.rst

        get (notneeded: 1)
        save (ok: 1)

-He continues to process the images capturing all provenance with DataLad, and can later find out which commands produced or changes which files.
-This information is easily accessible within the git history of his dataset, both with Git and DataLad commands.
+He continues to process the images, capturing all provenance with DataLad.
+Later, he can always find out which commands produced or changed which file.
+This information is easily accessible within the history of his dataset, both with Git and DataLad commands such as :command:`git log` or :command:`datalad diff`.

 .. code-block:: bash